ActiveMath/TRLEScriptModern/README.md

 ## Notes regarding compiling the source code of this program
 When compiling with the GNU GCC compiler, the following compiler option may have to be specified: `-U__STRICT_ANSI__`

+## Wiki
+This project's wiki contains (almost) all the information required to both compile to and read from the binary script files used in TRLE.
+It can be found [here](https://github.com/ActiveMath/TRLEScriptModern/wiki).

 ## Disclaimer
 This tool was not made and is not supported by Core Design Ltd, EIDOS Interactive and Square Enix.